Relationships and Sex Education

 Currently, parents may withdraw their children from lessons covering sex, up to age 18.
 This will be lowered to 15.

-Relationships Education will mean teaching young children about “different types” of relationships, including homosexuality, transsexualism and same-sex marriage.
+Relationships Education will mean teaching young children about “different types” of relationships, which could include homosexuality, transgenderism and same-sex marriage.

 RSE would include teaching on “sex, sexual health and sexuality”.
 Draft guidance has said schools “are free to determine how they address LGBT specific content”.
 But the Government has recommended that it is “integral throughout the programmes of study”.